ramosa1308/azure-maven-plugins/azure-sfmesh-maven-plugin/README.md

 - Deploys all the resources to the Azure Service Fabric Mesh environment

 #### `azure-sfmesh:deploytocluster`
-- Creates a folder (`meshDeploy`) which contains the deployment JSONs generated from yamls which are applicable for Service Fabric clusters
+- Creates a folder (`meshDeploy`) which contains the deploymentConfig JSONs generated from yamls which are applicable for Service Fabric clusters
 - Deploys all the resources to the Service Fabric cluster